-At our peak each summer, The List has information on 35,000 to 45,000 future live events with a year round average of 500,000 performances at one of 79,000 venues throughout the United Kingdom.
-We distribute listings data to over 50 other sites and apps for transport operators, broadcasters, news organisations, DMO’s, local councils and hotel operators.
+At our peak each summer, The List has information on 35,000 to 45,000 future live events with a year round average of 500,000 performances at one of over 80,000 venues throughout the United Kingdom.
+We distribute listings to over 50 other sites and apps for transport operators, broadcasters, news organisations, DMO’s, local councils and hotel operators.
 We distribute data via api, feeds and widgets.
 We have a guide on how to provide us listings.

 Categories, tags and level of information